-When our pupils attend off-site activities, including day and residential visits, we will check that effective safeguarding/ child protection arrangements are in place.
+When our pupils attend off-site activities, including day and residential visits, we will check that effective safeguarding/child protection arrangements are in place.

-16. Photography and images:
+16. Photography and Images

-Our staff are aware that at no times should their own personal cameras/smart phones be used in recording children or young people in this school.
+A separate policy is held but our staff are aware at no times should their own personal cameras/smart phones be used in recording children or young people in this school.